What Do Treks Look Like In September, October and November? Find Out T...

 Clear skies on the Pin Bhaba Pass trek in September.
 Picture by Ashish Bhatt

 The Pin Bhaba Pass trek, on its own, is an incredibly dramatic trek.
 The crossover from Kinnaur to Spiti is a splendid one, where you see surreal colours immediately upon crossing the pass.
-The colours and mountains around are more pronounced in September, when the skies clear out and leave behind only snow-capped peaks set against desert-like landscapes of Spiti.
+The colours and mountains around are more pronounced in September when the skies clear out and leave behind only snow-capped peaks set against the desert-like landscapes of Spiti.

 16. One of the most popular trekking locations, unrecognisable in autumn